K. C. Wu: Activities after leaving mainland China

-Wu's conflict with the younger Chiang worsened.
+Wu's conflict with the younger Chiang meanwhile had worsened.
 Wu submitted his resignation to the elder Chiang but it was rejected.
 In April 1952, an alleged assassination targeting Wu was suspected.
 In April 1953, he resigned from his position as governor, and on 24 May he hastily left Taiwan on a "lecture tour".
 Wu's family left for the United States, except one son who was not permitted to leave by the Chiangs.
 In 1954, a wave of accusations appeared in Taiwan alleging Wu's corruption.
 At the same time, the Chiangs moved to dismiss Wu's associates from government.
 They also formally expelled Wu from the Kuomintang.
+It was also said that Madame Chiang managed to convince Chiang Kai-shek not to go through with another assassination attempt on K. C. Wu on his way to the Taiwanese airport, insisting that such a murder would have "severe repercussions" on U.S.-Taiwan relations.

 Following his son's departure from Taiwan, Wu began to speak out against what he saw were serious problems with the Kuomintang (KMT) government.
 That same year, Wu wrote an article in Look magazine entitled "Your Money is Building a Police State in Taiwan".
 The war of words between Wu and Chiang's regime escalated further, including a resolution against him by the ROC's National Assembly.
 Later in 1954, a war of words also erupted between Wu and Hu Shih, who was also in the United States at the time.

-At that time, the United States was attempting to forge an alliance with the government on Taiwan.
-Thus, the idea of fighting the police state was low on the United States agenda.
+At that time, the United States was attempting to forge an alliance with the government on Taiwan, as well as focused on other fronts in the Cold War.
+Thus, the idea of fighting the KMT's police state was low on the United States agenda.
 Following a lack of American response to his writings, K.C.
 Wu lived in the United States where he served as professor of Chinese history at Armstrong Atlantic State University in Savannah, Georgia.
-During his time in the United States, he wrote various works, including a detailed analysis on Chinese culture in the context of mythology and early history in his book The Chinese Heritage.
+He published several books in the US, including The Lane of Eternal Stability, a novel based on him and his high school classmate Zhou Enlai, and The Chinese Heritage, a treatise on Chinese mythology and history.